CollinsKippy/CollinsKippy/README.md

 - 👋 Hi.
-This is my new JavaScript/TypeScript-focused GitHub account.
+This is my JavaScript/TypeScript-focused GitHub account.
 - 👀 I've worked with Angular, .NET Stack, SQL Server and Azure commercially.
 - 🌱 Currently learning Android (Kotlin), Electron and Blender3D.
 - 💞️ Can collaborate on Angular projects.
-- 📫 You can reach me via @KippyCollins (Twitter) and collins.kippy@outlook.com (Email, obviously :)).
+- 📫 You can reach me via @KippyCollins (Twitter).
 - 🌞 Based in Nairobi, Kenya.

 <!---